Antique Furniture vs Reproductions: Wood, Joinery, Hardware, Finish, Wear, Labels and Construction Clues

 • Condition: honest wear is fine; structural problems and crude repairs are not.

-Look again at the sold comps: Baker reproduction furniture ranges from $275 to $1,500 in this sample, while genuine antiques in similar silhouettes land at $300, $750, and $1,000.
+Look again at the sold market evidence: Baker reproduction furniture ranges from market-dependent values to market-dependent values in this sample, while genuine antiques in similar silhouettes land at market-dependent values, market-dependent values, and market-dependent values.
 That spread is the whole point.
 The antique label is only valuable when the construction and surface history support it.

 When the price gap between antique and reproduction matters to your wallet, an appraisal is the safest next step.
 That is especially true for estates, insurance schedules, and private purchases where the seller’s description is doing too much of the work.
 If the piece could swing from a few hundred dollars to four figures, the cost of certainty is usually worth it.